7. Security Considerations

 7.1 Network Obscurity

-Private addresses are not routed on the public Internet, which provides a degree of "security through obscurity".
-Internal network topology is not visible to external attackers, which may increase the difficulty of attacks.
+Private addresses are not routed on the public Internet, providing a degree of "security through obscurity".
+The internal network topology is invisible to external attackers, which may increase the difficulty of attacks.
 However, this should not be considered a primary security mechanism, as "obscurity" itself is not true security.

 7.2 Address Spoofing

-Border routers must be configured to filter out packets from the outside claiming to be from private address space, as these are clearly forged.
-Similarly, packets originating from the internal network with destination addresses within the private address space range attempting to route externally should be filtered.
+Border routers must be configured to filter out packets from the outside claiming to originate from private address space, as these are obviously forged.
+Similarly, packets originating from the internal network with destination addresses in the private address space range attempting to route externally should be filtered.

 7.3 Firewall Configuration